AMoeller11/LMMCohensf2/README.md

 The data from Table 12 is described and referenced in

-> Brysbaert M, Debeer D (2025) How to run linear mixed effects analysis for
+> Brysbaert, M. and Debeer, D. (2025).
+How to run linear mixed effects analysis for
 > pairwise comparisons?
 A tutorial and a proposal for the calculation of
 > standardized effect sizes.
 Journal of Cognition 8(1):5